-- diabetic supplies, including test strips, lancets, needles, syringes and insulin pump supplies; - glucose monitoring systems, including continuous glucose monitoring (CGM) receivers, transmitters or sensors for Participants prescribed insulin for the Treatment of diabetes; - managing chronic disease services, including initial assessment, counselling and follow up sessions, education relating to symptom management, medication usage, and development of action plans, for medical conditions deemed eligible by Blue Cross; - viscosupplementation injections; - preparations and compounds if their main ingredient is an Eligible Drug: and - prescribed Eligible Drugs that appear on the following drug formularies:
+- diabetic supplies, including test strips, lancets, needles, syringes, insulin pump supplies, continuous glucose monitoring (CGM) sensors and continuous blood glucose monitoring transmitters; - viscosupplementation injections; - preparations and compounds if their main ingredient is an Eligible Drug; and - prescribed Eligible Drugs that appear on the following drug formulary: - Open Formulary: List of all Life-Sustaining Drugs and Eligible Drugs that require a prescription by law.
+This list is not subject to the Medication Advisory Panel decisions.